I was surprised when I learned that many authors are afraid of writing dialogue.

 There is an infinite variety of dialogue styles and techniques authors can use.
 Rather than provide examples, I refer you to an excellent post on www.stackexchange.com that answers, “How do we objectively assess if a dialogue sounds unnatural or cringy?"

-If you want to watch an excellent video that explains everything I have discussed and much more, then watch this.
+If you want to watch a video that explains everything I have discussed and much more, then watch this.

 What to do about this?

-Hunker down and work harder!
-Don't get discouraged.
-You’ll reach your goals eventually.
-Someday, you'll be like Stephen King and write a top-seller novel (Dolores Claiborne) consisting of 100% dialogue.
+Hunker down and work harder and without discouragement!
+You’ll excel eventually and someday be like Stephen King and write a top-seller novel (Dolores Claiborne) with 100% dialogue.